Welcome to CFSA

 For ambulance service dial 911.
 The Royal Jubilee Hospital (250) 370-8000 at 1952 Bay Street and the Victoria General Hospital (250) 727-4212 at 1 Hospital Way have 24 hour emergency departments.
 The Admirals Walk Medical Clinic (250) 380-9002 is located at 275 Old Island Highway, approximately 1 ½ miles from CFSA, and is open Monday to Saturday from 8 am to 8 pm.

-Trotac Marine Limited (250) 386-2341 on Gorge Road East can provide all your boating needs.
-Note: Quite far from CFSA and most likely requires a bus (also requires transfers) or a taxi ride.
+Trotac Marine Limited 250-386-2341 on Gorge Road East can provide gneral boating needs.
+Anchor Marine 250-386-8375 specializes in marine electronics and electrical components, repairs and installations.
+UK Halsey Sailmakers 250-656-8843 (Sidney) for sails.
+Note: These places most likely requirea ride on a bus (also requires transfers) or a taxi ride.

 What to see in Victoria?

 There’s lots to see and do in Victoria whether you like the arts, walking tours, symphonies, museums, etc. To ensure you know what’s happening while you are visiting, plan your itinerary by checking the web site of Tourism Victoria at http://www.tourismvictoria.com or just by entering “What’s happening in Victoria, BC” in your browser.
 A number of sites will come up.